scrubbbbs/cbird/readme.md

 - toggle histogram view
 - context menu: copy path
 - when deleting zip, remove all zip contents from viewer
+- remember past deletions and optionally replay them in the future should they reappear (via traal)
+- detect breaking of symlinks on deletion

 Major Bugs
 ==========================